 The UK Statistics Authority is also recommending a predominantly online census, with a wide range of assistance to the public.
 However, they also recognise that not everyone will be able to, or want to fill in the Census online so they have set out their intention that paper forms will be made easily available.

-The UK Statistics Authority plans to hold a census rehearsal in areas of England and Wales in October 2019.
+The UK Statistics Authority held a census rehearsal in areas of England and Wales in October 2019, including in Ceredigion.

-Census (Return Particulars and Removal of Penalties) Bill
+Census (Return Particulars and Removal of Penalties) Act

 The Census (Return Particulars and Removal of Penalties) Bill was introduced in the House of Lords on 1 May 2019.